Parallelizing Tool Execution and LLM Generation for Low-Latency Agent Serving: Introduction

 \section{Introduction}

-As large language models (LLMs) continue to improve their reasoning and understanding capabilities, LLM-powered agents have emerged as a major research focus~\cite{adminKimiResearcherKimi2025, GeminiCLIBuild2025, ClaudeCodeClaude, GitHubCopilotYour2025, claudeskills}.
-As exemplified by OpenAI Deep Research~\cite{IntroducingDeepResearch2025} and Manus~\cite{ManusHandsAI}, the LLM acts as the ``brain'' of the agent.
-It decomposes a complex task into a sequence of sub-steps and invokes external tools at each step to interact with the outside world.
-By lowering the barrier to using powerful and complex tools, agents are widely expected to drive the productivity revolution.
-As a result, many companies have invested tens of billions of dollars in this line of research and development~\cite{luo2025autellix, zhang2026megaflow, giusti2025federation}.
+LLM-powered agents are becoming a common execution model for long-running tasks such as deep research, software debugging, and scientific analysis~\cite{adminKimiResearcherKimi2025, GeminiCLIBuild2025, ClaudeCodeClaude, GitHubCopilotYour2025, claudeskills}.
+As exemplified by OpenAI Deep Research~\cite{IntroducingDeepResearch2025} and Manus~\cite{ManusHandsAI}, the LLM acts as the ``brain'' of the agent: it decomposes a complex task into sub-steps and invokes external tools to interact with the outside world~\cite{luo2025autellix, zhang2026megaflow, giusti2025federation}.

-{\bf Motivation.} Figure \ref{fig:motifs} illustrates a typical workflow of a modern LLM-powered Agent.
-As shown, the LLM alternates between generating text and making external tool calls.
-These two steps operate strictly serially, as they have inherent dependencies.
-Our experimental results in \S\ref{sec:inefficiencies} show that tool execution accounts for 35\% to 61\% of total request time.
-This execution model forces LLMs to hold expensive memory resources, yet still delivers long end-to-end latency.
-These inefficiencies significantly hinder the rapid deployment and continued evolution of agent serving systems.

-{\bf Limitation of state-of-the-art approaches.} Although numerous existing works \cite{orion, stojkovic2023specfaas, fu2024serverlessllm} have attempted to optimize the startup of agent serving systems, they either focus solely on tool startup optimization \cite{orion, joosen2025serverless, liu2024jiagu} and execution environment optimization or on general LLM serving system optimization\cite{prabhu2024vattention, cai2024medusa}.
-Specifically, optimizing the execution environment warmup (Docker and Conda) only addresses one-time startup overhead, which accounts for an extremely small portion of the total execution time.
-Similarly, general LLM serving system optimizations fail to reduce tool execution time, the primary contributor to end-to-end latency as indicated by our experiments.

-{\bf Opportunities.} Faced with the aforementioned problems, we identify an opportunity to optimize tool execution.
-Specifically, we can adopt speculative execution to pre-execute tools, thereby reducing the proportion of tool execution time in the overall execution process.
-For example, in a deep research task, after acquiring relevant URLs, we can directly download these web pages in advance to reduce the time consumed by web page downloading.

-{\bf Challenges.} However, leveraging the aforementioned opportunity is non-trivial.
-Since LLM requests are unique, it is highly challenging to quickly and accurately predict the next tool to be used.
-More importantly, merely predicting the tool is insufficient; we also need to predict the parameters required by the tool, which is even more challenging.
-Furthermore, inaccurate pre-execution could disrupt the original agent execution workflow, which poses another challenge to integrate tool pre-execution in the current system design.